Gerardusdavidbayuaji/Gerardusdavidbayuaji/README.md

 ## Hello, my name is Gerardus David.
-Nice to meet you.
+Nice to meet you
 - I'm a Junior Software Engineer with passion for Frontend programming and GIS programming
 - I’m currently learning React.JS and Next.JS
 - Let's discuss about Frontend Developer, GIS Developer, Smart City and Spatial Analyst